leomrocha/minibrain/ReadingList.md

     "Specifically, we use a 24-layer Transformer with 1, 024 hidden size, and 16 attention heads, which contains about 340M parameters."

-    "It takes about 7 hours for 10, 000 steps using 8 Nvidia Telsa V100 32GB GPU cards with mixed precision training."
+    "It takes about 7 hours for 10000 steps using 8 Nvidia Telsa V100 32GB GPU cards with mixed precision training."

+Is trained for 770000 steps total -> 7*77hs -> 539 hours

 Really interesting take on how to train for different tasks changing only the self-attention Mask.